oguru/DnD-AI/Session/10 - Loose Ends.md

 If Pyre chooses to pursue his family history, his investigation leads him to Baldur's Gate and the Alminston family crypt in the Upper City cemetery.
 There, he finds the weathered gravestone of **Penford Alminston**, dead these 29 years.
 The inscription reads: *"Beloved father and devoted to Embria of the Endless Flame - May they reunite in whatever realm love transcends death."*

 ### The Fire Genasi's Tale
-At the graveyard, Pyre encounters an elderly fire genasi tending to nearby graves.
-When she sees Pyre's necklace, her eyes widen with recognition.
+At the graveyard, Pyre encounters an elderly woman tending to nearby graves.
+When she sees him, her eyes widen with recognition.

-*"That name...
-I knew your father, child.
-Penford was a good man who loved beyond the bounds of his world.
-Your mother, Embria, was no mere Efreet - she was nobility of the Efreet courts.
-Their love affair scandalized both realms."*

-*"When you were born, her sect demanded her return.
-She refused, so they sent an Efreet lord to drag her back in chains.
-Your father died trying to protect her.
-She left you that necklace - your true name in the Ignan script - hoping you'd one day be strong enough to find her."*
+*"By the flames...
+Pyre??
+I wondered if you'd ever come looking for answers.
+Oh, it's so good to see you again child, I still have the burn marks on my arms from holding you as a baby!"*

+**Information she can reveal based on Pyre's questions:**
+- **How she knew them:** She was a friend of Penford's family and witnessed their courtship
+- **About Embria:** She was Efreet nobility from the House of Passion, not just any fire elemental
+- **Their love story:** It scandalized both the noble human families and the Efreet courts
+- **What happened:** When Pyre was born, Embria's sect demanded her return for defying marriage laws
+- **Penford's death:** He died trying to protect Embria when Efreet lords came to drag her back in chains
+- **The necklace:** Contains Pyre's true name written in Ignan script - a parting gift from his mother
+- **Embria's fate:** Last she heard, Embria was sentenced to serve time for her "crimes against elemental law"

 ### The Trial of Flames (Group Encounter)
 If Pyre wishes to pursue this immediately:

 **The Portal:** Ratan can open a brief gateway to the Plane of Fire using his enhanced magical abilities gained from the recent divine events.

+**Arrival:** You emerge onto a plaza of black obsidian.
+Heat shimmers in waves.
+Above: a crimson sky.
+Ahead stands the Brass City—spires and domes glowing with internal fire.

-**The Confrontation:** Upon emerging in the Brass City's outer districts, the party is immediately surrounded by a patrol of **Efreet Guards** wreathed in flame and wielding scimitars of crystallized fire.
-Their captain, Itarkan, a stern noble with brass ornaments, demands to know their business.
+**The Confrontation:** Swirling fire vortices appear around you, forming into **Efreet Guards** with crystallized fire scimitars.
+Their captain Itarkan, adorned with brass jewelry, demands your business.

 When Pyre states his purpose - to petition for his mother Embria's release - the captain's expression shifts to one of formal recognition. *"Ah, the half-blood child comes of age.
 Very well.
 By ancient law, you may petition Lord Qadesh for clemency.
 Embria of the Endless Flame has served twenty-nine years of her sentence for defying the court's marriage decree.
 Follow the proper protocols, and you will have your audience."*

-**The Escort:** The party is formally escorted through the magnificent Brass City to the **Court of Burning Judgments**.
-The journey gives them time to discuss strategy telepathically while observing Efreet customs and hierarchy.
+**The Escort:** You're escorted through the Brass City.
+Buildings shift like living flame.
+Efreet nobles glide on floating fire platforms.
+At the city's heart: the **Court of Burning Judgments**, a ziggurat with colored flame steps.

-**The Court Summons:** **Efreet Lord Qadesh** sits upon a throne of living flame, surrounded by noble courtiers.
-Embria is not immediately visible - she is held in the court's detention chambers, as is proper for a formal hearing.
+**The Court Summons:** Inside: a chamber with polished brass walls.
+Efreet nobles sit in tiers, forms flickering between solid and flame. **Lord Qadesh** sits on a throne of living fire, currently burning crimson.
+Embria is not visible - held in detention chambers below.

 *"So, young Pyre of Two Flames, you come seeking early release for the one who defied our laws.
 She has served her time with dignity, I grant you, but early clemency requires proof of worthiness.
 You must demonstrate that her choice to bear a half-blood child has not weakened our noble line, but perhaps... strengthened it.
 If it becomes evident that you are not worthy however, you shall be banished from this place forever and your mother will continue to serve the rest of her time in shame"*